Adam’s Rib (1949) dir. George Cukor

 w/ Don Knotts, Carole Cook, Andrew Duggan, Jack Weston, Larry Keating, Charles Meredith, Cordy Clark, Elizabeth MacRae, Paul Frees, Charles Morton, George DeNormand, Sayre Dearing, Leon Alton

 The first of several big-screen hits for Don Knotts—a/k/a Deputy Barney Fife on The Andy Griffith Show—was made at Warner Brothers and set during WWII.
-Knotts plays a henpecked bookkeeper, Mr. Limpet, who sings “I Wish I Was a Fish” and “reserve evolves” into an animated version of himself as a fish wearing glasses.
+Knotts plays a henpecked bookkeeper, Mr. Limpet, who sings “I Wish I Was a Fish” and then “reserve evolves” into an animated version of himself as a fish wearing glasses.
 He helps the Navy locate Nazi submarines in the Atlantic Ocean.
 “The face that launched a thousand torpedoes,” goes the tagline.
-Cook, the blonde grandmother from Sixteen Candles (1984), plays Bessie Limpet.
+Carole Cook, the blonde grandmother from Sixteen Candles (1984), plays Mrs. Limpet.
 The plot’s dive into goofy espionage loses my interest a bit but the underwater animation remains charming.
 It premiered in Knotts’s West Virginia hometown.
-The next Knotts feature, The Ghost and Mr. Chicken (1966), is perhaps the best of all his movies.
+The next Knotts feature, The Ghost and Mr. Chicken (1966) (see above), is perhaps the best of all his movies, certainly the most beloved.

 It! a/k/a The Living Statue (1966) dir.
 Herbert J. Leder